NilPointer-Software/bdfd-wiki/src/guides/variables.md

 ### Variable Elements

 - `name` - The name of the variable.
-This can't be modified by the bot, its used the "call" the current variable.
+This can't be modified by the bot, its used to "call" the current variable.
 - `value` - The value of the variable.
 This can be modified by the bot, its returned when the variable name is called in `$getVar`/`$getUserVar`/`$getServerVar`.

 ### Creating Variables